ushela/alx-system_engineering-devops/0x01-shell_permissions/README.md

 sets the mode of the file hello the same as olleh’s mode..

 #chmod -R ugo+X*
-adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+adds execute permission to all subdirectoriies of the current directory for the owner, the group owner and all other users

+#mkdir mydir ....
+script that creates a directory